When is high-risk auto insurance required?

 Auto Insurance Rates for Bad Credit | $237 |

-You should look for high-risk car insurance companies that provide affordable insurance for bad drivers.
+It would help if you looked for high-risk car insurance companies that provide affordable bad driver insurance.

 Some car insurance companies provide coverage specifically for high-risk drivers.
 This doesn’t mean they won’t take drivers with a clean driving record.